Clinical case manager jobs in Carlsbad, CA - 1,331 jobs

 Essential Functions

-Creates an individualized care plan that includes coordinated services within the organization's health clinic, residential, social services, and other resources within and outside the community to meet the clients' basic and extended needs.
+Creates an individualized care plan that includes coordinated services within the organization's health clinic, residential, social services, and other resources within and outside the community to meet clients' basic and extended needs.
+Updates case plans every 90 days.

-Provides individualized, intensive, short-term support to clients referred by health plans, hospitals, or clinics to safely recover from acute illness or injury, which can include assessing, evaluating, crisis intervention, applications for benefits, information, education, advocacy, and other supportive services; coordinates and facilitates client orientation, meetings, and events.
+Provides ongoing intensive support to clients which can include assessing, evaluating, crisis intervention, applications for benefits, information, education, advocacy, and other supportive services.

 Assesses clients for employment, social security, and disability insurance eligibility; gathers records, assists with completing applications for benefits, provides referrals to community resources, schedules services/treatment with providers, and monitors progress.